 In general, governmental fund payables and accrued liabilities that, once incurred, are paid in a timely manner and in full from current financial resources are reported as obligations of the funds.
-However, compensated absences, net pension/OPEB liability, and lease purchase payments that will be paid from governmental funds are reported as a liability in the fund financial statements only to the extent that they are due for payment during the current year.
+However, compensated absences and claims and judgments that will be paid from governmental funds are reported as a liability in the fund financial statements only to the extent that they are due for payment during the current year.
 Net pension/OPEB liability should be recognized in the governmental funds to the extent that benefit payments are due and payable and the pension/OPEB plan's fiduciary net position is not sufficient for payment of those benefits.